ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

   This application profile does not specify policies that instruct group members to retain messages and for how long, if those messages are unsuccessfully decrypted (OPT11).

-* '/ace-group/GROUPNAME/creds': The KDC acts as a repository of authentication credentials for the Publishers that are member of the security group with name GROUPNAME.
+* '/ace-group/GROUPNAME/creds': The KDC acts as a repository of authentication credentials for the Publishers that are members of the security group with name GROUPNAME.
 The members of the group that are Subscribers can send GET/FETCH requests to this resource in order to retrieve the authentication credentials of all or a subset of the group members that are Publishers.
 The KDC silently ignores the Sender IDs included in the 'get_creds' parameter of the request that are not associated with any current Publisher group member (REQ26).

   The response from the KDC MAY omit the parameter 'peer\_roles', since: i) each authentication credential conveyed in the 'creds' parameter is associated with a Client authorised to be Publisher in the group; and ii) it is irrelevant whether such a Client is also authorised to be Subscriber in the group.
 If 'creds' is not present, 'peer\_roles' MUST NOT be present.